 More often than not, managers want to avoid employee discipline just as much as the employees receiving it.
-But employee discipline should not be confused with or treated like punishment.
+But employee discipline should not be confused with, or treated like, punishment.
 Think about it - how often does responding to something in a threatening, adversarial manner result in a positive experience?
 Not too often.

 Regardless of the type of discipline policy used by your company (i.e. Progressive Discipline Policy, Performance Improvement Plans, etc.), the initial goal should be to salvage the employment relationship through training, coaching, and counseling, not to move as quickly as possible through a four-step process to terminate the employee.

-These six tips are the key to ensuring your employee discipline policy is effective.
+These six employee discipline tips are the key to ensuring your employee discipline policy is effective.
 Just remember, best practices and strategies are only as good as the individuals you have chosen to enforce them on a day-to-day basis at your business.

 Once you’ve detailed your expectations, both in terms of workplace rules and job descriptions, you’ll be able to establish a discipline policy.
 A predictable sequence of events that occurs when your policies have been broken or employee performance is low helps the individual know what to expect out of the process, giving them a better chance to correct any problems.